iobear/dashgoat/README.md

       tag:
       eapikey: 12345acc39464b01d0105f1234567890
 ```
-All options looks like this, first matching the host `host-1` and service `cache` to one technical service key, second matching all services with tag `customer23` to another tecnical service key.
+All options looks like this, first matching the host `host-1` and service `cache` to one technical service key, second matching all services with tag `customer23` to another technical service key.
 Both only being forwarded to PageDuty if severity is `error` or higher.
 ```yaml
 pagerdutyconfig:
   url: https://events.pagerduty.com/v2/enqueue